Hans Rosling

 Son of Amalia von Helvig

-Bernhard and his mother Amalia von Helvig belonged to the circle around Geijer, Atterbom and Malla Silfverstolpe.
+Bernhard and his mother Amalia von Helvig belonged to the circle of Geijer, Atterbom and Malla Silfverstolpe.
 Amalia von Helvig originally came from Germany, settled in Sweden and became known in cultural circles.

-She fell in love with Geijer who was already engaged.
-Geijer harbored deep feelings for von Helvig but never broke his engagement.
+She fell in love with Geijer, who was already engaged.
+Geijer had deep feelings for von Helvig but never broke off their engagement.

-Bernhard von Helvig lived in the spring of 1816 with the mother of Malla Silfverstolpe where he incurred scarlet fever and died hastily.
+Bernhard von Helvig lived with his mother at Malla Silfverstolpe's in the spring of 1816, where he contracted scarlet fever and died suddenly.

 Burial site: 0101-0009

-Image description: Bernhard von Helvigs gravestone.
+Image description: Bernhard von Helvig's gravestone.
 Photo: Henrik Zetterberg.
-[No portrait found when page was made]
+[No portrait was found when this page was made]

 Olof Eneroth